sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 ## Putting It All Together

-Now that we have checks in place to see if the end date is in the past, within 7 days, and within 25 days we can calculate our lifecycle state using [velocity if/else logic](https://people.apache.org/~henning/velocity/html/ch05s03.html) within the static transform.
+Now that you have taken the time to understand each of the nested transforms, you can put it all together!
+You can now calculate lifecycle states for the identities with the [velocity if/else logic](https://people.apache.org/~henning/velocity/html/ch05s03.html) within the static transform.

 ```javascript
 #if($inPast=='false' && $Within7Days == 'true')